MakusIV/gw1975/README.md

 # gw1975

 A Server Dynamic Enviroments for DCS.

 Hi folks, this is a DCS dynamic enviroments based on MOOSE Framework ( https://flightcontrol-master.github.io/MOOSE_DOCS/ ).

-The principal Moose Module (Class) used in this Enviroments are: Warehouse, AI_A2A.Dispatching, AI_A2G.Dispatching, Detection, Arty, Zone.
-Cargo was implementated but failed
+The principal Moose Module (Class) used in this Enviroments are:
+ - Warehouse,
+ - AI_A2A.Dispatching,
+ - AI_A2G.Dispatching,
+ - Detection,
+ - Arty,
+ - Zone,
+ - Cargo was implementated but failed.

 state: development

 ISSUE:
 - the server Crash after 1h 20' approximately.
 At the end of this document there is a part of the crash log.